Overview

 • Authors are responsible for adding and extending datasets to the Data Library, and for creating maprooms.
 By virtue of being members of the datag group, they have permission to add data files to the directory read by ingrid, and to execute SQL queries that modify ingrid’s database.
 They don’t have general sudo privileges, but they are granted targeted permission to run certain scripts in /usr/local/bin as root.

-User accounts for authors are managed by the ansible playbook, but administrators are not.
+User accounts for Authors are managed by the ansible playbook, but Administrators are not.

 Important file and directory paths

 Ingrid datasets are defined in a data catalog, which is developed in a git repository traditionally named dlentries or dlentries_countryname, e.g. dlentries_madagascar.
-Authors cannot edit ingrid’s copy of the data catalog directly; to make changes, they edit the catalog in another location, push their changes to their git host, and then run /usr/local/bin/update_datalib on the server, which downloads the latest catalog from the git host.
+Authors cannot edit ingrid’s copy of the data catalog directly; to make changes, they edit the catalog in another location, push their changes to their central git repository, and then run

 Catalog entries refer to data files, which should be located in subdirectories of /data/datalib/data.
 Members of the datag group have permission to write to that directory, and ingrid has permission to read from it.